Endpoint Agent

 For further information, see Agent deployment.

-How does Coro manage the transition to a new version of the agent, and does this process involve any system downtime?
+How does Coro manage the transition to a new version of the Agent, and does this process involve any system downtime?

 How do I disconnect an endpoint device from an expired trial workspace?